Introduction

 Opening hours

-The Memorial Site is closed on December 24th.
+The Memorial is closed on December 24th.